Harstad (town)

 The town is located on the northeastern part of the large island of Hinnøya, along the Vågsfjorden.
-The town is made up of several areas including Gangsås, Grønnebakkan, Kanebogen, Medkila, Sama, Seljestad, and Stangnes.
+The city is made up of several areas (bydeler) including Gansås, Grønnebakkan, Kanebogen, Medkila, Sama, Seljestad, Stangnes, and Trondenes and more.
 There are two churches of the Church of Norway in the town: Harstad Church and Kanebogen Church.
-The historic Trondenes Church lies just north of the town.
+The historic Trondenes Church lies on the north edge of the town, near the Trondenes Fort.

 History

 On 1 January 1904, the village of Harstad was granted town privileges as a ladested.
-On the same date, the new town was separated from the municipality of Trondenes to become a municipality of its own.
+On the same date, the new town was separated from the Trondenes Municipality to become a separate town-municipality of its own.
 Initially, the town of Harstad had 1,246 residents.
 The town of Harstad existed as its own municipality between 1 January 1904 until 31 December 1963.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the town of Harstad (population: 3,808) was merged with Trondenes municipality (population: 6,567) to the north and Sandtorg municipality (population: 7,512) to the south, forming a new, much larger Harstad Municipality.
+On 1 January 1964, the town of Harstad (population: 3,808) was merged with Trondenes Municipality (population: 6,567) to the north and Sandtorg Municipality (population: 7,512) to the south, forming a new, much larger Harstad Municipality.

+Name

+The town (and municipality) is named after the old Harstad farm (Harðarstaðir), since the town is built where the farm once was located.
+The first element is (probably) the genitive case of the male name Hǫrðr.
+The last element is staðir which means "homestead" or "farm".
+On 6 February 2017, the municipality of Harstad adopted a co-equal Sami language name for the municipality: Hárstták.
+The Sami language name spelling changes depending on how it is used.
+It is called Hárstták when it is spelled alone, but it is Hársttáid suohkan when using the Sami language equivalent to "Harstad municipality".

+Government

+The city of Harstad is part of Harstad Municipality.
+The urban city area itself is not self-governing, but rather the mayor and municipal council for the whole municipality oversees the city and entire municipality.
+From 1904 until 1963, the city and the municipality were coterminous, but since 1964, the municipality has been much more than just the city.